h0lg/ILSpy/ICSharpCode.ILSpyX/MermaidDiagrammer/ReadMe.md

 After a while their usability becomes a function of **how much time you want to spend maintaining** them.
 Also, they're next to useless in conversations about the *boundaries* of whatever subdomain or Aggregate you're looking at - because they **lack the interactivity to let you peek beyond the boundary**.

-**netAmermaid** helps you create useful on-the-fly class diagrams within seconds in two simple steps:
+**ilspycmd** helps you create useful on-the-fly class diagrams within seconds in two simple steps:

 1. Point the **command line tool** at an assembly to extract its type information and **build a [HTML5](https://en.wikipedia.org/wiki/HTML5#New_APIs) diagramming app** from it.